KULeuven-COSIC/Qlapoti/C-implementation/README.md

-# SQIsign C implementation using qlapoti
+# SQIsign C implementation using Qlapoti

-This library is a C implementation of SQIsign, modified to use the new qlapoti algorithm for the ideal-to-isogeny translation step.
+This library is a C implementation of SQIsign, modified to use the new Qlapoti algorithm for the ideal-to-isogeny translation step.

 ## Differences to the SQIsign NIST round 2 submission